brandonrobertz/autoscrape-py/README.md

         --loglevel "INFO"
              Loglevel, note that DEBUG is extremely verbose

-    Data saving
+    Data Saving Options
-        --output-data-dir "scrape_data"
+        --output-data-dir [OUTPUT_DATA_DIR]
-            Where to save pages during a crawl.
+            If specified, this indicates where to save pages during a crawl.
 This directory will be created if it does not currently exist.
 This directory will have several sub-directories that contain the different types of pages found (i.e., search_pages, data_pages, screenshots).

 ## Data & ML Models